tao-xinxiu/prototype-template-engine/README.md

 | Inplace   | No  | +   | N       | +++ | 0 ~ N   |
 | CleanRedeploy | No | ++ | 0 ~ N | ++++ | 0 ~ N  |

-In the table, the property `resource consumption` is shown by the number of instances. `N` means desired number of instances of the microservice.
-The property `available instances` means the number of instances in running.
-It is used to demonstrate more clearly `performance degradation`, as more instances available mean less performance degradation.
+In the table, the property `resource consumption` reflects the number of microservice instances. `N` stands for the desired number of instances of the microservice.
+The property `available instances` corresponds to the number of instances in running state.
+It is used to demonstrate more clearly `performance degradation`, as more instances available usually means less performance degradation.

 ### custom strategy
-The user could implement its proper strategy by implement [Strategy interface](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/Strategy.java).
+The user can implement its proper strategy by implementing the [Strategy interface](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/Strategy.java).
 The key of the implementation of a strategy is to specify a sequence of [transitions](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/Transition.java).
-The `transitions` defined in [strategy library](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/StrategyLibrary.java) could be used to compose a new strategy.
+The `transitions` defined in [strategy library](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/strategy/StrategyLibrary.java) can be used to compose new strategies.

 ## Evaluation
 An evaluation of this prototype is available in [another repo](https://gitlab.com/xxtao/experiment).